-Bovine Virus Diarrhea (BVD) requirements for sale, display and show cattle including cattle originating in Ohio and including genetic pathway bulls but excluding junior show cattle:
+Bovine Virus Diarrhea (BVD) requirements for sale, display and show cattle including cattle originating in Ohio and including genetic pathway bulls and all junior show cattle.

-• All sale, display and show cattle are required to be tested for Bovine Viral Diarrhea (BVD) persistent infection (PI) status.
+- All sale, display and show cattle are required to be tested for Bovine Viral Diarrhea (BVD) persistent infection (PI) status.
 Acceptable tests include and are limited to: Immunohistochemistry (IHC) on skin, Antigen-capture ELISA (ACE) on serum or skin, Polymerase chain reaction (PCR) on whole blood, serum or skin.
 Animals must be individually tested.
 Pooled testing is acceptable only if documentation is provided that the animal was specifically included in the pool and that the pool contained no more than 7 animals.
-Type of test and test result must be listed on the CVI.
+Type of test and test result must be listed on the CVI. - All animals must have a negative BVD test prior to arriving on the show grounds.
+Animals without proof of negative BVD test will not be permitted to enter the barns or sell in the sales.